y2q-actionman/cl-annot-revisit/README.md

 - Macros about declaration (such as `cl-annot-revisit:inline`) do not affect local functions by `flet`, `labels`, `handler-case` and `restart-case`, or local macros by `macrolet`.
 - These macros do not affect `defgeneric`'s method definitions by `:method` option.
-- `cl-annot-revisit:documentation` and cl-annot-revisit:doc` do not affect local functions or local macros also.
-They do not affects slot's `:documentation` option.
+- `cl-annot-revisit:documentation` and `cl-annot-revisit:doc` do not affect local functions or local macros.
+They do not affect slot's `:documentation` option.

 # License